MykolajKrusser/ticketApp/README.md

 # ticketApp
-application in angular 5 with mongoDB
+application in angular 5 with mongoDB and bootstrap 4.0 UI